 Kia ora koutou

 As 5G begins its roll out in Aotearoa New Zealand, lots of people are asking what exactly 5G is and what it will mean for our country, our health, and our way of living.
 There are many legitimate questions to ask around the safety of any new technology, and there is also a lot of misinformation around 5G.
-To address this, we have launched a webpage providing information on 5G, which can be accessed here.
+To address this, we have launched a webpage providing information on 5G.

 5G is the 5th generation of cellular network (after 2G, 3G, and 4G).
 There are some key differences compared to the previous networks and as with each generation before, there are exciting potential benefits.
 While elements of the technology are new, radio transmissions have been in use in NZ for over one hundred years.